 AI training is about helping AI systems learn to be, well, better.
 You’ll be responsible for providing accurate data and feedback.

-It’s simple but vital work (as anyone who has used GPT 3.0 will testify, sorry not sorry).
+It’s simple but vital remote work (as anyone who has used GPT 3.0 will testify, sorry not sorry).

 And it’s possible to get started without ‘experience’: a basic understanding of AI is really all you need.